utsav0/daily-dev-tips/src/pages/posts/setting-up-a-basic-typeorm-starter.md

 ## Setting up a TypeORM project

-Luckily, TypeORM provides a super powerful CLI that can generate an starter project for us.
+Luckily, TypeORM provides a super powerful CLI that can generate a starter project for us.

 To install the CLI, you can run the following command.